leefrance/geolabels/README.md

 ## Contributing
 This project is at the ground floor with the hopes that the cartographic community will get involved and expand upon this data for the benefit of all map makers.
 For now the data exists as a simple geojson file.
 In time, if involvement increases and the data grows we will explore necessary avenues to improving upon the editing and contribution process.

+**Adding Features**
+It's important that if you are creating new features that you **create a separate geojson of only your new features** with the same field schema of the original data.
+This is my workflow, but feel free to come up with your own:
-For now, clone the repository and create a separate branch then edit/add features from **working_dataset/geolabels.geojson** in whatever GIS editing platform you prefer.
+* Clone the repository and create a separate branch
+* Open `data/___original_geolabels.geojson` in QGIS and start editing and add your new line features.
+* Without saving the edits, export your new features to a separate geojson file.
+Try to model the name of your new file based on what you see in the `/data/archive` folder
+* Stop editing and don't save edits (we want to preserve what's in the original geolabels geojson)

 When creating new line features, populate the **name** and **type** fields at a minimum.
 When contributing new features to the data the type field must be populated with one of the existing values listed above.
 Other fields, if left blank, will be autopopulated later.

+After your pull request has been reviewed and merged one of the codeowners will run the process for updating the master geolabels file in `geolabels/geolabels.geojson`and then your contributed geojson will be moved to the archive.

+**Editing Features**
+If you want to correct errors you've found in the data, verify new features, adjust the alignment of something, ect, follow the same steps above but just edit the `data/___original_geolabels.geojson`, as long as you aren't creating new features.
+I think merge conflicts should be less of an issue with editing if multiple people are working on it at the same time.
+I'm hoping to improve upon this process later on

 **Merge Conflicts**
-If multiple people are working on the dataset at the same time merge conflicts will arise when new features are added.
-You can resolve conflicts by performing a git pull on master into your branch, and opening the conflicting file in a program like VS Code.
+If merge conflicts arise when editing `data/___original_geolabels.geojson` you can resolve conflicts by performing a git pull on master into your branch, and opening the conflicting file in a program like VS Code.
 Scroll to the area of conflict and _accept both changes_.
-There will likely be a missing comma at the point your new features were inserted so you'll need to fix that for it to be a valid geojson.
-Using something like [Mapbox geojsonhint](https://github.com/mapbox/geojsonhint) will pinpoint where exactly in the geojson syntax errors occur, as I have yet to find a VS Code linter for geojson files.
+Then use something like [Mapbox geojsonhint](https://github.com/mapbox/geojsonhint) to pinpoint where exactly in the geojson syntax errors might have occurred, as I have yet to find a VS Code linter for geojson files. **This step is important to making sure the edited geojson is valid before pushing changes**.

 ## Verification
 We are relying on checking each other's work for validity and accuracy.
 There is a **verified** field in the data which will be populated with `yes` if a feature has been verified to exist by another contributor.
 This way we can edit and assure accuracy and a user of the data can choose if they want to show all or only verified features on their maps.
 If you want to help verify new features clone the repo and view/edit in your favorite GIS program and add `yes` to any new features you verify for accuracy.
 If you discover errors you may correct them and then update the **date_edited** field as well.

 ## Data to Add
 If you don't want to go through the process of adding line features to the geolabels.geojson but have some good line or polygon data you'd like to see added as more geolabels, please include a link to it here as long as the data is free to use.

+## Codeowners
+If you would like to become a code owner and help with reviewing pull requests and managing the repo please let me know!